Whatsapp Icon

 Conclusion

 Mediastinoscopy, whether conventional or video-assisted, plays a critical role in diagnosing and staging cancer within the mediastinum.
-Its minimally invasive nature, combined with high diagnostic accuracy, makes it a favored procedure.
+Its minimally invasive nature, combined with high diagnostic accuracy, makes it a favoured procedure.
 By comprehending the different types and purposes of mediastinoscopy, patients can engage more proactively in their treatment planning process.

 The Role of Mediastinoscopy in Cancer Care